Sensitivity of long periodic orbits of chaotic systems: Numerical results

 Probability distributions of time averages over periodic and chaotic trajectories are reported in figure \ref{fig:pdfs-means} for two different $\hat{T}$.
 Data for periodic and chaotic trajectories is reported in panels (a-b) and (c-d), respectively.
 Data for the Lorenz equations and the KS system is reported in the left and right panels, respectively.
 Before computing the distributions, samples are normalized such as to have zero mean and unit variance, and the empirical distributions are compared to the normal distribution, indicated in grey in the figure.
 The distributions are skewed to positive values for short reference time spans.
 For the Lorenz equations this was observed in previous work \cite{Saiki:2009hm}.
+The probability density function in figure \ref{fig:pdfs-means}-(c) for $\hat{T}=1000$ is characterised by many small peaks.
+These can be attributed to the oscillatory nature of solutions of the Lorenz equations, producing an interaction between the oscillation period and the averaging time $\hat{T}$.
+In fact, the width and spacing of these peaks decreases with the period $\hat{T}$.
 Eventually, however, the distributions of averages over chaotic and periodic trajectories appear to collapse to the normal distribution, although less pronouncedly for periodic orbits.
 Similar to the trends of the standard deviations in figure \ref{fig:std-mean}, this is the behaviour dictated by the Central Limit Theorem \cite{Ott:2002wz}, for which the probability distribution of time averaged quantities can asymptotically be approximated near its peak and within few standard deviations by a Gaussian probability distribution.
 These results support the observations reported in Ref.~\cite{Zaks:2010ex}, in which the distributions of period averages converge to delta functions as $\hat{T} \rightarrow \infty$.